The WWF is run at a local level by the following offices...

 - European Policy Office

-The One Planet City Challenge, previously known as the Earth Hour City Challenge, is an international WWF initiative which invites cities in participating countries to report ambitious and innovative climate actions, and to demonstrate how they are delivering on the 2015 Paris Agreement.
+The One Planet City Challenge is an international WWF initiative which invites cities in participating countries to report ambitious and innovative climate actions, and to demonstrate how they are delivering on the 2015 Paris Agreement through plans and actions to ensure that their emissions align to 1.5°C by 2050.

 Although mitigation of carbon emissions and adaptation to the impacts of climate change must be addressed first and foremost at a global level, it also requires active intervention and support at national government and city levels.